a-littlebit/node-regkey/README.md

 The 'mapByName' option means to turn the result into a map from a key's name to the key

-The 'type' option supports String, Number and Buffer
+The 'type' option supports String, Number, Buffer and Array(for REG_MULTI_SZ)

 #### Close a key